millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide100StartHere.md

 - Get access to the Oracle Public Cloud
 - Learn how to upload a file to the Oracle Storage Cloud Object Store
-- Learn how to provision a BDCS-CE instance
+- Learn how to provision a BDC instance
-- Learn how to access your BDCS-CE instance
+- Learn how to access your BDC instance

 # Get access to the Oracle Public Cloud

 Your first step is to get access to the Oracle Public Cloud.
 There are a couple of ways:

 + You may already have access to an the Oracle Public Cloud environment.
-Provided that you have the ability to create new instances of Big Data Cloud Service Compute Edition (BDCS-CE) and Oracle Event Hub Cloud Service (OEHCS) as well as the ability to upload files to the Storage Cloud, then you should be able to use your exisitng environment.
+Provided that you have the ability to create new instances of Big Data Cloud Service Compute Edition (BDC) and Oracle Event Hub Cloud Service (OEHCS) as well as the ability to upload files to the Storage Cloud, then you should be able to use your exisitng environment.
 + If you are a customer or prospect, you can sign-up for the free $300 Trial Account.
 Please refer to the instructions here: [$300 Trial](xtra300Trial.md)
 + If you are an Oracle employee, you can request a temporary environment from the GSE demo.oracle.com website.
 Please refer to the instructions here: [Employee GSE request](xtraGSErequest.md)

 In any case, follow one of the above approaches to obtain access to an Oracle Public Cloud account with the ability (and quota) to create new instances.

-# A note about Oracle Cloud Infrastructure and Oracle Cloud Infrastructure Classic
+## A note about Oracle Cloud Infrastructure and Oracle Cloud Infrastructure Classic

 Assuming your cloud account allows it, Oracle Big Data Cloud can be deployed to both OCI and OCI-Classic data centers.
 This journey was originally built against Oracle Cloud Infrastructure Classic, but it does work with OCI as well.